quickmar/diax-js/README.md

 ```

 ### Powerful extensibility

+Demonstrates two primary methods of code extension in the framework:

+1. **Inheritance Pattern**
+    - Traditional class inheritance using `extends`
+    - Allows direct extension of base element functionality
+    - Maintains "is-a" relationship between parent and child elements

+2. **Composition Pattern**
+    - Uses `useSelf()` hook for component composition
+    - Implements "has-a" relationship between components
+    - Provides more flexible and modular approach to code reuse

+Both patterns support the `@CustomElement` decorator for element registration.

+Choose between:
+- Inheritance when you want to create specialized versions of base elements
+- Composition when you need more flexible component relationships or want to avoid tight coupling

 Extending your code can be by inheritance or by composition.
 It is up to you how to maintain and extend your code.